James Breckinridge: Family and early life

 Breckinridge was born near Fincastle in Botetourt County in the Colony of Virginia.
 He was the son of Robert Breckinridge whose father had immigrated from Ireland.
 His mother was the former Leticia Preston.
 His brother was John Breckinridge and he was the great-great-great-uncle of John Bayne Breckinridge.
 He married Ann Cary Selden (daughter of Wilson Cary Selden & Elizabeth Jennings) born 1770 died 1843.

 He studied under private tutors and during the Revolutionary War, he served in Colonel Preston's rifle regiment under General Nathanael Greene.
 He attended Washington College (now Washington and Lee University) and graduated from the College of William and Mary in 1785.
 He studied law and was admitted to the bar and practiced in Fincastle in 1787.

 He built Breckinridge Mill in 1822, to replace an earlier mill he built in 1804.
 It was listed on the National Register of Historic Places in 1980, with a boundary increase in 2002.

 Political career

 Breckinridge served as a delegate to the Virginia House of Delegates intermittently between 1789 and 1824.
 He took a special interest in the construction of the Chesapeake and Ohio Canal.
 He was then elected as a Federalist to the Eleventh Congress and to the three succeeding Congresses (March 4, 1809 – March 3, 1817).
 He was an associate of Thomas Jefferson in the establishment of the University of Virginia and served as brigadier general in the War of 1812.

-At one point he ran for governor of Virginia but was defeated by James Monroe.